Drassil/git-wiki-theme/docs/Installation.md

 ### Configure your auth.realmlist table

-In the `auth` database, you must fill the `realmlist` table with your connection info.
+In the `acore_auth` database, you must fill the `realmlist` table with your connection info.
-It must correspond with your configuration file (for realmid, flag and realmzone).
+It must correspond with the values in `worldserver.conf` (for realmid, flag and realmzone).

 	Address: 127.0.0.1 OR <Your LOCAL NETWORK ip>  OR <Your PUBLIC NETWORK ip>
 	Port :	worldserver port